caplincapture/AIND/Sudoproj/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: For each of the units in the unit list, if a and b are the only possible values for one of two boxes, those a and b values can be eliminate from the other unsolved boxes in the unitt.
+A: Constraint propagation is the general term for propagating the implications of a constraint on one variable onto other variables.
+This naked_twins function is an example of constraint propagation because, for each of the units in the unit list, if a and b are the only possible values for one of two boxes, those a and b values can be eliminated from the other unsolved boxes in the unit.
 The "reduce_puzzle" function performs this, using the "elimination" and "only-choice" functions.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?